vitessio/website/content/en/docs/tutorials/vagrant.md

 ## Start a Vitess cluster

 After completing the instructions above to [build Vitess](#build-vitess-vagrant), you can use the example scripts in the Github repo to bring up a Vitess cluster on your local machine.
-These scripts use ZooKeeper as the lock service.
+These scripts use ZooKeeper as the [topology service](../overview/concepts.md).
 ZooKeeper is included in the Vitess distribution.

 1. **Start Cluster**